 Including a pup for himself he named Beemo.

 Gus Kenworthy is a powerful freestyle skier.
-He rides for the United States and is a two-time Olympian, bringing home the silver medal in 2014 from Sochi, Russia.
+He will ride for Great Britain in 2022 and is a two-time Olympian, bringing home the silver medal in 2014 for the United States from Sochi, Russia.
 He brought something different home from the PyeongChang Winter Olympics however, but some may argue these were better than medals.

 Gus posted the news on Instagram that he and his boyfriend helped shut down one of South Korea's many dog farms.
 The 90 emaciated and abused dogs will now be going back to the United States and Canada to try to find "fur-ever homes."